 - Clean vegetables to wash dirt off.
 Remove any dark green tough outer leaves from cabbage and compost or use for another purpose.

-- Slice a cabbage head in half lengthwise, so that stem keeps each half together.
+- Slice a cabbage head in half lengthwise, so that the core keeps each half together.
 Shred each half into ¼” ribbons using v-slicer, mandoline, or chef’s knife.

 - Slice the onion into ⅛ to ¼" rings (using a chef's knife or on mandoline) and cut rings in half (semicircles) and add to bowl.